About

 A biophiliac by nature, Jessica loves to work and play outdoors and joined the CPAWS

 Manitoba board by invitation in June 2022.
 She’s travelled extensively throughout Canada, guiding bear-based, multi-day adventures in Churchill and the Great Bear Rainforest in B.C.
-She is currently pursuing a sustainability-focused MBA and working as the director of marketing and sales for a local B Corp certified tour operator.
 Jessica is also a classically-trained photojournalist with a BSc in Biochemistry and Biology.

 ron thiessen